Frequently Asked Questions

 3. How does Methow At Home work with existing service organizations?

-4. What services will be provided?
+4. What services are provided?

 - Transportation to medical appointments, shopping, errands, social and educational events